coderoflagos/bartholomew-sample/content/index.md

 # REQUIRED

 # The title of the document
-title = "Welcome to Bartholomew"
+title = "Blog post title"

 # OPTIONAL